trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 [^14]: “Der Urwald ruft: Kolonialkunst-Ausstellung im Zoologischen Garten”. _Berliner Lokalanzeiger_, 06.04.1933.
 Direct quotes have been translated into English for clarity’s sake.

+[^15]: The colonised territory of ‘German East Africa’ comprised today’s Tanzania, Burundi, Rwanda as well as some parts of Mozambique.

-[^15]: Press release 29.06.1934, AZGB O 0/1/15; “Sensation im Affenpalmenhaus”. _Völkischer Beobachter_, 13.06.1937.
+[^16]: Press release 29.06.1934, AZGB O 0/1/15; “Sensation im Affenpalmenhaus”. _Völkischer Beobachter_, 13.06.1937.
 Direct quotes have been translated into English for clarity’s sake.

-[^16]: Annual reports for the years 1935 and 1936.
+[^17]: Annual reports for the years 1935 and 1936.

-[^17]: Correspondence between all parties in GStA PK I. HA, Rep 151, 2500 and minutes of Supervisory Board meeting, 24.08.1935, GStA PK I. HA, Rep 151, 2496, Bl.
+[^18]: Correspondence between all parties in GStA PK I. HA, Rep 151, 2500 and minutes of Supervisory Board meeting, 24.08.1935, GStA PK I. HA, Rep 151, 2496, Bl.
 93-94.

-[^18]: Wiebke Reinert and Mieke Roscher.
+[^19]: Wiebke Reinert and Mieke Roscher.
 “Der zoologische Garten als anderer Raum: Hamburger und Berliner Heterotopien”.
 In _Urbane Tier-Räume_, Thomas E. Hauck, Stefanie Hennecke, André Krebber, Wiebke Reinert, and Mieke Roscher (eds.).
 Berlin: Dietrich Reimer Verlag, 2017: 112.
 Direct quotes have been translated into English for clarity’s sake.

-[^19]: Press tour of domestic animal exhibition, Pentecost 1937, AZGB O 0/1/15.
+[^20]: Press tour of domestic animal exhibition, Pentecost 1937, AZGB O 0/1/15.
 Direct quotes have been translated into English for clarity’s sake.

-[^20]: Kai Artinger.
+[^21]: Kai Artinger.
 “Lutz Heck: Der ‘Vater der Rominter Ure’; Einige Bemerkungen zum wissenschaftlichen Leiter des Berliner Zoos im Nationalsozialismus”. _Der Bär von Berlin: Jahrbuch des Vereins für die Geschichte Berlins_ 23 (1994): 125-139. https://www.diegeschichteberlins.de/geschichteberlins/persoenlichkeiten/persoenlichkeitenhn/491-heck.html (03.01.2022).
 Direct quotes have been translated into English for clarity’s sake.

-[^21]: Cf., for instance, Lutz Heck. “Über die Neuzüchtung des Ur oder Auerochs”. _Berichte der Internationalen Gesellschaft zur Erhaltung des Wisents_ 3, Nr.
+[^22]: Cf., for instance, Lutz Heck. “Über die Neuzüchtung des Ur oder Auerochs”. _Berichte der Internationalen Gesellschaft zur Erhaltung des Wisents_ 3, Nr.
 4 (1936): 224-294, 235.

-[^22]: Lutz Heck. *Auf Tiersuche in weiter Welt*.
+[^23]: Lutz Heck. *Auf Tiersuche in weiter Welt*.
 Berlin: Paul Parey, 1941: 195.
 Direct quotes have been translated into English for clarity’s sake.

-[^23]: Heck, 1941: 195; and Lutz Heck.
+[^24]: Heck, 1941: 195; and Lutz Heck.
 “Letzte Urwaldtiere aus deutscher Vorzeit”. *Atlantis: Länder, Völker, Reisen* 4, Nr.
 10 (1932): 577-583; Lutz Heck.
 “Die Neuzüchtung des Auerochsen”. *Wild und Hund* 37 (15.12.1939): 535-537.
 A frieze with a verse from the epic also decorated the aurochs’ stand at the international hunting exhibition of 1938.

-[^24]: Membership card at the Berlin document center of the Bundesarchiv Berlin.
+[^25]: Membership card at the Berlin document center of the Bundesarchiv Berlin.

-[^25]: Cf. Transcript of Ministerial Director Ebert’s Reichsforstamt to Federal Director of the Reichsbund für Biologie, the Reich Association for Biology, Dr. W. Greite, 05.02.1941, BArch, NS 21/1543; minutes of Supervisory Board meeting, 19.07.1938, AZGB O 0/2/2.
+[^26]: Cf. Transcript of Ministerial Director Ebert’s Reichsforstamt to Federal Director of the Reichsbund für Biologie, the Reich Association for Biology, Dr. W. Greite, 05.02.1941, BArch, NS 21/1543; minutes of Supervisory Board meeting, 19.07.1938, AZGB O 0/2/2.

-[^26]: Monika Schmidt has collected the family histories and stories of persecution of many Jewish zoo shareholders.
+[^27]: Monika Schmidt has collected the family histories and stories of persecution of many Jewish zoo shareholders.
 She repeatedly came across evidence of a sense of bourgeois pride in owning zoo shares.
 Schmidt, Monika. *Die jüdischen Aktionäre des Zoologischen Gartens zu Berlin: Namen und Schicksale*.
 Berlin: Metropol, 2014.

-[^27]: Minutes of Supervisory Board meeting, 29.03.1938, AZGB, O 0/2/2.
+[^28]: Minutes of Supervisory Board meeting, 29.03.1938, AZGB, O 0/2/2.
 Direct quotes have been translated into English for clarity’s sake.

-[^28]: Minutes of Supervisory Board meetings, 19.07.1938 and 16.12.1938, AZGB O 0/2/2.
+[^29]: Minutes of Supervisory Board meetings, 19.07.1938 and 16.12.1938, AZGB O 0/2/2.
 Direct quotes have been translated into English for clarity’s sake.

-[^29]: Cession papers in the archive of the Zoological Garden Berlin.
+[^30]: Cession papers in the archive of the Zoological Garden Berlin.

-[^30]: Minutes of Supervisory Board meeting, 08.11.1938, AZGB O 0/2/2.
+[^31]: Minutes of Supervisory Board meeting, 08.11.1938, AZGB O 0/2/2.
 Direct quotes have been translated into English for clarity’s sake.

-[^31]: Minutes of Supervisory Board meeting, 16.12.1939, AZGB O 0/2/2.
+[^32]: Minutes of Supervisory Board meeting, 16.12.1939, AZGB O 0/2/2.

-[^32]: Construction drawings and building petitions for air-raid shelters, LAB, A Rep. 032-08, no. 293; cf. also Lutz Heck. _Tiere – mein Abenteuer: Erlebnisse in Wildnis und Zoo_.
+[^33]: Construction drawings and building petitions for air-raid shelters, LAB, A Rep. 032-08, no. 293; cf. also Lutz Heck. _Tiere – mein Abenteuer: Erlebnisse in Wildnis und Zoo_.
 Vienna: Ullstein 1954: 97-102; Speech of L. Heck at General Assembly, 1940, AZGB O 0/3/13; note on the annual report for the year 1941, AZGB O 0/3/12.

-[^33]: Cf. Maier-Wolthausen, 2019: 118-129.
+[^34]: Cf. Maier-Wolthausen, 2019: 118-129.

-[^34]: Anna-Katharina Wöbse and Mieke Roscher.
+[^35]: Anna-Katharina Wöbse and Mieke Roscher.
 “Zootiere während des Zweiten Weltkrieges: London und Berlin 1939-1945”. *WerkstattGeschichte*, Nr.
 56 (2010): 44-62, 50.

-[^35]: Gary Bruce. *Through the Lion Gate: A History of the Berlin Zoo*.
+[^36]: Gary Bruce. *Through the Lion Gate: A History of the Berlin Zoo*.
 Oxford: Oxford University Press, 2017: 164, with reference to the memoirs of the zoo director’s wife, Antonina Zabinska.

-[^36]: Minutes of Supervisory Board meeting, 30.07.1940, AZGB O 0/2/2.
+[^37]: Minutes of Supervisory Board meeting, 30.07.1940, AZGB O 0/2/2.

-[^37]: Cf. Andreas Gautschi. *Der Reichsjägermeister: Fakten und Legenden um Hermann Göring*.
+[^38]: Cf. Andreas Gautschi. *Der Reichsjägermeister: Fakten und Legenden um Hermann Göring*.
 Melsungen: Nimrod, 2010; Heinrich Rubner. *Deutsche Forstgeschichte, 1933-1945: Forstwirtschaft, Jagd und Umwelt im NS-Staat*.
 St. Katharinen: Scripta Mercaturae, 1997; copy of the agreement between the headquarters of the Reichskommissar für die Festigung deutschen Volkstums, the Reich Commissioner for the consolidation of German nationalism, and the Reichsforstmeister as Oberster Naturschutzbehörde, head of the highest nature conservation authority, on the execution of the meeting of 20 March 1942, 11.05.1942, BArch, R 49/2066; correspondence with the British Commandant Tiergarten Lt.
 Col. Nunn in December 1945, AZGB S 15/17; old animal index card, index card “Panjepferde”.
 (The gendered German word for ‘scientists’ in the original of this article indicates that both scientists were men.)

-[^38]: Minutes of General Assembly, 1942, AZGB O 0/3/12.
+[^39]: Minutes of General Assembly, 1942, AZGB O 0/3/12.

-[^39]: Cf. Maier-Wolthausen, 2019: 126-127.
+[^40]: Cf. Maier-Wolthausen, 2019: 126-127.

-[^40]: Circular letter L. Heck to the zoological gardens, 22.02.1945; and Fisch-Grosshandel H. D. Petersen to L. Heck, 08.03.1945, AZGB O 0/1/88.
+[^41]: Circular letter L. Heck to the zoological gardens, 22.02.1945; and Fisch-Grosshandel H. D. Petersen to L. Heck, 08.03.1945, AZGB O 0/1/88.

-[^41]: List in AZGB O 0/1/54.
+[^42]: List in AZGB O 0/1/54.

-[^42]: Copy of Lutz Heck’s report to the Supervisory Board, January 1944, AZGB O 0/1/54.
+[^43]: Copy of Lutz Heck’s report to the Supervisory Board, January 1944, AZGB O 0/1/54.

-[^43]: L. Heck: Memo concerning opening on 25.7.1944, AZGB O 0/1/50; recollections of Elisabeth Johst, AZGB S 15/27.
+[^44]: L. Heck: Memo concerning opening on 25.7.1944, AZGB O 0/1/50; recollections of Elisabeth Johst, AZGB S 15/27.

-[^44]: Recollections of Elisabeth Johst, AZGB S 15/27; K. Heinroth to W. Keller, 18.09.1945, AZGB O 0/1/87; K. Heinroth to G. Freytag, 03.01.1946, AZGB O 0/1/86.
+[^45]: Recollections of Elisabeth Johst, AZGB S 15/27; K. Heinroth to W. Keller, 18.09.1945, AZGB O 0/1/87; K. Heinroth to G. Freytag, 03.01.1946, AZGB O 0/1/86.

-[^45]: Ibid.
+[^46]: Ibid.

-[^46]: K. Heinroth: “Kriegszerstörungen und Aufbau von 1945 bis 1956 im Berliner Zoologischen Garten”, typewritten manuscript, AZGB N 4/2.
+[^47]: K. Heinroth: “Kriegszerstörungen und Aufbau von 1945 bis 1956 im Berliner Zoologischen Garten”, typewritten manuscript, AZGB N 4/2.

-[^47]: Cf. to this Maier-Wolthausen, 2019: 162-169, 206-211; Clemens Maier-Wolthausen.
+[^48]: Cf. to this Maier-Wolthausen, 2019: 162-169, 206-211; Clemens Maier-Wolthausen.
 “Ein Zoo für die Hauptstadt”. *Aus Politik und Zeitgeschichte* 71, Nr.
 9 (2021): 11-17, 14-15; Jan Mohnhaupt. *Der Zoo der anderen: Als die Stasi ihr Herz für Brillenbären entdeckte & Helmut Schmidt mit Pandas nachrüstete*.
 München: Carl Hanser, 2017; and Clemens Maier-Wolthausen. *Alphamännchen und Herdentiere: Deutsch-deutsche Beziehungen in Tierpark und Zoo Berlin*.
 Berlin: Reimer, forthcoming 2022.

 :::DE:::